Soft-Contact/resto/resto-resources/specs/resto_json_api.md

 * ``quantity`` - ordered quantity in 1/1000 parts
 * ``amount`` - optional row total amount in cents including VAT after discounts
 * ``tax`` - tax percentage
-* ``userMessage`` - optional user message

-Only on sale rows when using "getReceipts":

 * ``timestamp`` - timestamp when this sale was created
 * ``unitName`` - unit name, operational unit name in Restolution
 * ``clerkNumber`` - number of clerk who made the sale